gabrielcancio/nlw-3-happy/Readme.md

 $ npm start
 ```

-*PS: You neend change the baseURL to IP of your computer on path mobile/src/services/api.ts insed of api constant, on baseURL key.
+*PS: You neend change the baseURL to IP of your computer on path mobile/src/services/api.ts inside of api constant, on baseURL key.
 Like this:*

 ```javascript
 // Replace "yourIP" to IP of your PC